-Intensive residential use includes any properties that are currently, or become, zoned for high density multiple-unit residential; small lot, compact, single-family residential and manufactured home park developments or some combination of these at any density that may be considered "intensive".
-Intensive residential development may also provide the ability to cluster housing and retain open space or natural green space.
+The authority to designate areas in which intensive residential is a permitted use includes any properties that are currently, or become, zoned for high density multiple-unit residential; small lot, compact, single-family residential and manufactured home park developments or some combination of these at any density that may be considered "intensive".
+This designation provides the ability to establish guidelines and permit conditions addressing form and character of the development, most particularly for infill housing projects, including siting, exterior design and finish of buildings and other structures on properties zoned for intensive residential development.